-KEY 2 DATA RETURN
+\KEY 2 DATA RETURN

-If you want to enter more than one word into a User Defined Key then you can enclose the words in inverted commas though quote marks are not necessary.
+If you want to enter more than one word into a user defined key then you can enclose the words in quotes though quote marks are not necessary.

-KEY 3 "IF X=" RETURN
+\KEY 3 "IF X=" RETURN

-When you are developing programs it is very useful to have one of the keys set up to change to MODE7 and then LIST the program automatically.
-If you were typing in the commands MODE7 and LIST you would normally follow each with a RETURN, and you have to include something equivalent to press the RETURN key when you set the key up.
-In fact you enter this to set up key f0.
+When you are developing programs it is very useful to have one of the keys set up to change to MODE 7 and then LIST the program automatically.
+If you were typing in the commands MODE 7 and LIST you would normally follow each with a RETURN, and you have to include something equivalent to pressing the RETURN key when you set the key up.
+In fact to set up key f0 you enter this:

+'''

-KEY 0 MODE 7 ;M LIST ;M
+KEY 0 MODE 7 |M LIST |M

+'''

-The two characters ¦ and M together are understood to mean the same thing as pressing the RETURN key.
-In fact the ¦ in front of any letter makes the computer generate a control character.
-You may remember that to enter "paging mode", where the computer stops at the bottom of every page, you can type CTRL N. That instruction can be added to the key f0 definition as well, if you wish.
+The two characters | and $\mathbf{M}$ together are understood to mean the same thing as pressing the RETURN key.
+In fact the | in front of any letter makes the computer generate a control character.
+You may remember that to enter 'paging mode', where the computer stops at the bottom of every page, you can type CTRL $\mathbf{N}$ .
+That instruction can be added to the key f0 definition as well, if you wish.